frontegg/terraform-provider-frontegg/docs/resources/workspace.md

 Required:

-- `client_id` (String) The client ID of the Google application to authenticate with.
 - `redirect_url` (String) The URL to redirect to after a successful authentication.

+Optional:

+- `client_id` (String) The client ID of the Facebook application to authenticate with.
+Required when setting **`customised`** parameter to true.
-- `secret` (String, Sensitive) The secret associated with the Google application.
+- `secret` (String, Sensitive) The secret associated with the Facebook application.
+Required when setting **`customised`** parameter to true.
+- `customised` (Boolean) Determine whether the SSO should use customized secret and client ID.
+When passing true, clientId and secret are also required.

 <a id="nestedblock--hosted_login"></a>